 Dead Cells with take up a mere 500MB, and is one of the best roguelike platformers to have released in years.
 Superbly crisp combat, this 2D Metroidvania game has endless replay value.
 While it is difficult, it is not heartless, as unlocked weapons and items enter into a pool of random drops for each run.
 I’ve got about 200 hours in this, and don’t plan on stopping any time soon.

-Another game that clocks in at just under 1GB, Nex Machina is one of the perfect games I have every played.
+Another game that clocks in at just under 1GB, Nex Machina is one of the perfect games I have ever played.
 Perfectly formulated and conceived bullet-hell fun, believe me when I say that the movement is crisp and the hit detection is pixel perfect.
 Great options for people to set their difficulty, and a seriously addictive game-loop.
 You will play it, then be obsessed with perfecting it.

 One of the best roguelike games of recent times, Spelunky clocks in at a mere 270MB, making it the perfect game if you need something that will provide hours of entertainment with a tiny footprint.
 A randomly generated platformer, you will be exploring dark tombs, trying to save your friends, and trying to survive an assortment of monsters and traps.
 You might even rob a shop or two.